Academic Catalog

 CB 7430 Cancer Epidemiology Cr.
 2

-Introduces concepts and methods used in cancer epidemiology research and focuses on the cancer burden in the United States and worldwide, as well as the major causes of cancer.
+This course introduces concepts and methods used in cancer epidemiology research and focuses on the cancer burden in the United States and worldwide, as well as the major causes of cancer.
 Students will be required to review and provide critical appraisal of selected literature in innovative areas of cancer epidemiologic research.
-Offered Every Other Year.
+Offered Fall.

 Restriction(s): Enrollment is limited to Graduate level students.